 Caltrans Complex Demolition Project

-New Outdoor Space Coming to Old Town Fall 2019
+New Outdoor Space Coming to Old Town Spring 2020

-Starting fall 2019, Californians and visitors from all over the world will have a new outdoor space within Old Town San Diego State Historic Park (Old Town).
+Starting spring 2020, Californians and visitors from all over the world will have a new outdoor space within Old Town San Diego State Historic Park (Old Town).
 Not only will visitors have the opportunity to connect with nature, family and friends, they will also have the opportunity to learn about Old Town’s residents and the Kumeyaay people and their relationship to the San Diego River.